curiosthoth/mochi8/README.md

 4. Hit Control+L (Windows/Linux) or Command + L (Mac OS X), or select File -> Load.
 Then in the open file dialog, select the generated hello.ch8 and click open.

-5. You should be able to see a slow drawing of the game now, if not, please make sure in Emulator menu, "Run on Load" is checked.
+5. You should be able to see a slow drawing on the screen now.
+If not, please make sure in Emulator menu, "Run on Load" is checked.
+The output looks like something like below,

-6. Have fun!
-You should be able to see several numbers printed out in the emulator, something like below.

 ![Hello](pics/hello.png)

+Have fun!

 ## Emulator Usage